alyssamichelle/progress/The Future of JS 2018.md

 [what has changed in Vue since Feb]

 What is Vue?
 You guessed it!
 Vue is yet another WONDERFUL JavaScript framework.
-It boasts these fun features, which after reading, you should think to yourself... *AngularJS?*
+It boasts these fun features, which after reading, you should think to yourself... *AngularJS?*.
 Vue is a progressive JavaScript framework that focuses on building user interfaces.
 As it only works in the “view layer” it makes no assumption of middleware and backend and therefore can be integrated easily into other projects and libraries.
 Vue.js offers a lot of functionality for the view layer and can be used for building powerful single-page webapps.
 In the following you can find a list of features:
 Reactive Interfaces
 Declarative Rendering